K1-ZR/practice-git/README.md

 # go to GitHub, working branch and send a pull-request

 # accept the changes into remote-master

+# delete the branch from GitHub

+# then at local
+git remote prune origin
 ```
 # Relevant
 * to modify VSCode extnesions: